mstksg/inCode/copy/entries/lenses-and-prisms.md

 We're just *relabeling our type variables* here to let us be more expressive with how we talk about all of the moving parts.

-Lens families can be used to implement "type changing lenses" where tweaking the inner type can cause the outer type to also change appropriately.
-However, in this case, `unsplit . split = id` and `inject . match = id` should always still be enforced in the situation where the types do not change.
+Lens families can also be used to implement "type changing lenses" where tweaking the inner type can cause the outer type to also change appropriately.
+But `s`, `t`, `a`, and `b` can't just be whatever you want.
+They have to be picked so that `unsplit . split` and `inject . match` can typecheck.

 ### Abstract Factors and Addends